 Pescara sporting director Daniele Delli Carri has denied reports that club officials plan to meet with Paris Saint-Germain in the French capital on Thursday to discuss a possible transfer involving Marco Verratti - despite mounting speculation to the contrary.

-The 19-year-old midfielder has repeatedly stated his desire to join Juventus, after spending another year with the Delfini, but last season's Ligue 1 runner-up is also said to be keen on singing 'the new Andrea Pirlo'.
+The 19-year-old midfielder has repeatedly stated his desire to join Juventus, after spending another year with the Delfini, but last season's Ligue 1 runners-up are also said to be keen on singing 'the new Andrea Pirlo'.

 Indeed, it has been claimed by France Football that talks have been arranged for Thursday morning, but Delli Carri insisted on Wednesday afternoon that there was not truth in the story.